X-Factor Investigations: Post-"Second Coming"

-While in the heat of a battle to rescue J. Jonah Jameson, Strong Guy was shot and killed, but Layla revived him at the cost of his soul.
+While in the heat of a battle to rescue J. Jonah Jameson, Strong Guy is shot and killed, but Layla revives him at the cost of his soul.
 Her action changed the future that was uploaded to her brain by her older self.

 As the birth of Rahne's son is near, various forces of demons attack X-Factor headquarter.
 Rahne was forced to rely on her old pack to protect and gave birth to her son, Tier, through her mouth.
 He was left with Rahne's pack for his own survival.

 When the demon Bloodbath attacked X-Factor, Madrox was seemingly killed.
 However, he was revealed to be transported to an alternate reality by the corpses of Layla and himself on their wedding night, and confronted Vanora, whom Layla had paid to kill them.
 Jaime died and found himself in a reality in which humans were dominated by Deathlok.
 He died once more and found himself the apprentice of Doctor Strange, who had just died at the hands of Dormammu.
 The spirit of Doc Strange was able to send Jamie back to his reality, but complications drew Vanora, Deathlok and Dormammu with him.
 In his absence, Havok and Polaris joined and led the team, much to their dismay.
 Jamie came back from his body in the freezer and agreed to share the leadership with Havok.